Piotr1215/cloudrumble/blog/preparation-and-resources-for-CKAD-exam.md

 Each question is “weighted” and for CKAD you have on average 6 minutes per question.
 If you find yourself stuck, it’s better to note question number in notepad available within the environment and come back to it later

-## ‍Tip #5: My personal “dang it, why didn’t I learn it more?!” moments.
+## ‍Tip #5: My personal “dang it, why didn’t I learn it more?!” moments

 It’s not as much a tip, but rather a reflection on the exam content that made me realize that I should have put more emphasis on certain topics.
 For me those were: